EddyVerbruggen/nativescript-admob/README.md

   admob.createBanner({
       // if this 'view' property is not set, the banner is overlayed on the current top most view
       // view: ..,
-      testing: true, // set to false to get actual banners
+      testing: true, // set to false to get real banners
       size: size, // anything in admob.AD_SIZE, like admob.AD_SIZE.SMART_BANNER
       iosBannerId: "ca-app-pub-XXXXXX/YYYYYY", // add your own
       androidBannerId: "ca-app-pub-AAAAAAAA/BBBBBBB", // add your own